Shulgin Notebooks and Lab Books

 The Shulgins' trusted assistants, gregM and Tania, took on the labor-intensive process of redacting the names of individuals whose privacy should be protected.
 The scanning was facilitated by Archive.org and performed by gregM and Raj Kumar.
-Paul Daley and Erowid staff have digitizing and hand-redacted additional lab books.
+Paul Daley and Erowid staff continue to digitize and hand-redact additional lab and note books.

 Erowid continues to seek volunteers to transcribe the texts and edit images to make them more readable.
 We are currently at the stage of transcription and proofreading of transcriptions.
 If you would like to help with this project, please Volunteer Today!

 2014 Lab Book Project Update #Shawn continues to work on transcribing, manually redacting, and creating searchable PDFs from the original photographs of the notebooks and lab books.
 He recently completed the work on Pharmacology Book 4 which covers Sasha's research from 1981 to 1982 and is starting on Pharmacology Book 5.

 2013 Lab Book Project Update #

 The lab books scanned and transcribed so far -- Books 1, 2, 3, 6 and 8 -- have fallen into two categories: Pharmacology books (mainly comprised of experience reports), and "Chemistry" books, (comprised of lab notes, "dirty pictures" (sketches of molecules), and spectra print-outs from analytical instruments).